MariusPointeau/MariusPointeau.github.io/_pages/about.md

   - /about.html
 ---

-I'm a student in game programming at [Isart Digital](https://www.isart.fr/).
+I'm a student in second year of game programming at [Isart Digital](https://www.isart.fr/).